FashtimeDotCom/Doge-Dice-Bot/README.md

 auto-tip
 -------------

-Here's the deal: I made the bot, which gathers you BTC.
+Here's the deal: I made the bot, which gathers you Doge.
 I'll support your as long as enough donations come in.
 So if you win, the bot sends X percent (default: 1%) to me.
 Let the bot builder life :D We will have nice winnings together :)